gideontong/rouzzz/README.md

 ```

 You can build the app for release on iOS with the `--configuration Release` runtime flag, or `--variant=release` runtime flag for Android exports.

+## Contributing

+This repository is a spin off of the original [SDHacks18](https://github.com/jamesbwang/SDHacks18) app with more file organization, and in the future, more features.
+You can pull from either repository and submit a pull request to either repository, but the intent of this one is to be more organized so future features can be added.